cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 ## Deduce load operations

 ### Step 1 - Determine operation from explicit field relation
-- for every column in the table there can be one default mapping `*` or one to many explicit mappings (including the explicit declaration of the unnamed relation `/`)
+- for every column in the table there can be one default field mapping `*` or one to many explicit mappings (including the explicit declaration of the main relation `/`)
 - a mapping to a column without a relation name is counts as default`*`
 - compiler check: Every explicitly declared relation (Even when `/` is declared) must have a mapping for all columns (consisting of the relation specific or the default)
 - a table will have an operation for every explicitly declared relation